duygusimsek/Amazon_Vine_Analysis/README.md

 As the analysis shows there are **4,864,249** total reviews of toy products.  **63,294** of the total reviews are found helpful.
 When we examine the helpful reviews, numbers **1,266** are the total vine reviews (paid) that are written by Amazon Vine members and **62,028** are the total number of NON-PAID  reviews.

+**2. How many Vine reviews were 5 stars?
+How many non-Vine reviews were 5 stars?**

+The analysis displays that there are a total of 3,076,917 all 5-star reviews and **30,414** the “helpful 5-star” toy product reviews.
+The number of **432** reviews are “helpful vine (paid) 5-star”; the number of **29,982** reviews are “helpful non-vine (non-paid) 5-star“ reviews.

+**3. What percentage of Vine reviews were 5 stars?
+What percentage of non-Vine reviews were 5 stars?**

+While the percentage of 5-star Toy PAID (vine) and 'helpful' reviews is **0.341232**, the percentage of 5-star Toy NON-PAID and 'helpful' reviews: is **0.483362**.

 ## Summary